Further guidance and suggestions for making use of the Personal Tutor system

 Two levels of confidentiality are available for notes on your MyEd Personal Tutor channel.
 By default, all authorised University staff can view your notes.
 However, as you wish, if a particular note is marked as confidential, its visibility will restricted to you, your Personal Tutor, the School's Senior Tutor, the School's Student Support Team and the Dean of Students.
 The University encourages you to consider carefully when you restrict visibility, as this restriction might hinder support staff outside the School from supporting you effectively.

 The University's Records Management web pages give further information on how the University manages information about you.

-Undergraduates have two (in non-Honours) or one (in Honours) regular one-to-one meetings each year with their Personal Tutor. and taught postgraduates have three each year.
+Undergraduates have at least two (in non-Honours) or one (in Honours) regular one-to-one meetings each year with their Personal Tutor and taught postgraduates have at least three each year.
 These one-to-one meetings typically last 15-20 minutes.

 At each meeting, your Personal Tutor reviews your past performance and engagement, discusses the direction your studies are heading in, and might provide advice on additional support that will help you in your studies and academic life.
 For example, your Personal Tutor might recommend you look into taking a study skills course put on by the University's Institute for Academic Development.

 The first meeting of each year occurs at the beginning of Semester 1, either in Week 0 or Week 1.

 At this meeting your Personal Tutor confirms your attendance as part of Matriculation, and if you have choices to make in courses to take, can discuss those choices with you.
 You make choices for the whole year at this meeting, though Semester 2 choices can be revised at the start of Semester 2.